“Si, she cook and cleans. What more do you need her to do?”

 “Be quick Zia, this job will not wait.
 I will come back tomorrow.”

-Siena watched out of the small frosty window as her cousin Diego walked away from the cottage.
+Siena watched out of the small frosty window as her cousin Diego walked away from the small cottage.

 “E ora?”
 (What now?)
 She sighed, gliding her finger along the steamed glass to make a smiley face.

-Siena entered the tiny kitchen and began to prepare dinner, she could feel aunt Maria’s eyes watching her but didn’t want to engage in a conversation in fear of what she may hear.
+Siena entered the tiny kitchen and began to prepare dinner, she could feel aunt Maria’s eyes watching her every move but didn’t want to engage in a conversation in fear of what she may hear.

 Siena had been begging her aunt to let her go back to studying for so long now that she had lost hope.